moxystudio/next-layout/README.md

 ## Motivation

 Next.js projects usually have the need to have one or more layouts.
 Layouts are the "shell" of your app and usually contain navigation elements, such as an header and a footer.
+In more complex projects, you might also need to have nested layouts which are often associated with nested routes.

 In the ideal scenario, each page would be able to say which layout they want to use, including tweaking its properties dynamically, such as `variant="light"`.
 However, we also want to keep the layout persistent in the React tree, to avoid having to remount it every time a user navigate between pages.

 Historically, projects overlook the need of multiple layouts or the ability to change layout props between pages.
 They start off with a simple layout and only later they handle this need, often with poor and non-scalable solutions.